sveltejs/svelte-preprocess/README.md

 ### Global style

-Add a `global` attribute to your `style` tag and instead of scoping the css, all of its content will be interpreted as global style.
+Add a `global` attribute to your `style` tag and instead of scoping the CSS, all of its content will be interpreted as global style.

 ```html
 <style global>